-In 2007 C\'{a}ceres et al. [12] considered the concept and notation of a doubly resolving set of graph $G$.
-Two vertices $u$, $v$ in a graph $G$ are doubly resolved by $x, y \in V (G)$ if $d(u,x)-d(u,y)\neq d(v,x)-d(v,y)$, and we can see that a subset $Q = \{q_1, q_2, ..., q_l\}$ of vertices of a graph $G$ is a doubly resolving set of $G$ if for any various vertices $x, y \in V(G)$ we have $r(x|Q)-r(y|Q)\neq\lambda I$, where $\lambda$ is an integer, and $I$ indicates the unit $l$- vector $(1,..., 1)$, see [13].
-A doubly resolving set of vertices of graph $G$ with the minimum size, is denoted by $\psi(G)$.
-In 2000 Chartrand et al. showed that for every connected graph $G$ and the path $P_2$, $\beta(G \Box P_2)\leq \beta(G)+1$, see Theorem 7 in [14].
-In 2007 C\'{a}ceres et al. obtained an upper bound for the metric dimension of cartesian product of graphs $G$ and $H$.
-They showed that for all graphs $G$ and $H\neq K_1$, $\beta(G \Box H)\leq \beta(G)+\psi(H)-1$.
-In particular, C\'{a}ceres et al. showed that for every connected graph $G$ and the path $P_n$, $\beta(G \Box P_n)\leq \beta(G)+1$.
-Doubly resolving sets have played a special role in the study of resolving sets.
-Applications of above concepts and related parameters in graph theory and other sciences have a long history, in particular, if we consider a graph as a chemical compound then the determination of a doubly resolving set with the minimum size is very useful to analysis of chemical compound, and note that these problems are NP hard, see [15-19].
+In 2007 C\'{a}ceres et al. \cite{pap-jc-1} considered the concept and notation of a doubly resolving set of graph $G$ as follows.
+For any two vertices $u$ and $v$ in a graph $G$, we say that $u$ and $v$ are doubly resolved by $x, y \in V (G)$, if $d(u,x)-d(u,y)\neq d(v,x)-d(v,y)$, and we can see that a subset $Q = \{q_1, ..., q_l\}$ of vertices of a graph $G$ is a doubly resolving set of $G$, if for any various vertices $x$ and $y$ in $G$ we have $r(x|Q)-r(y|Q)\neq\lambda I$, where $\lambda$ is an integer, and $I$ denotes the unit $l$- vector $(1,..., 1)$, see \cite{pap-aa.s.s1-2}.
+The size of the smallest doubly resolving set of vertices in a graph $G$, is denoted by $\psi(G)$.
+For more results about doubly resolving set, see \cite{pap-chr-1,pap-mj-1.1,pap-az-1}.